Overview

 The ASP.NET Core range area chart is used to show variation in data values for a given time.
 It is like the area series, except that the area between the high and low ranges is filled.

-Mark data points with built-in shapes: circles, rectangles, ellipses, vertical lines, horizontal lines, diamonds, triangles, and pentagons.
+Mark data points with built-in shapes: circles, rectangles, ellipses, vertical lines, horizontal lines, diamonds, triangles, pentagons, crosses, and pluses.
 In addition to these shapes, use images to make the points more attractive.

 Data labels display information about data points.
 Add a template to display data labels with HTML elements such as images, DIV, and spans for more informative data labels.
 You can rotate a data label by a given angle.